GMLC-TDC/HELICS/docs/configuration/FederateInfo.md

 # Federate info

 The FederateInfo structure contains information that can be passed to a federation upon construction.
-Some information can be updated continuously other can be only be changed before initializationMOde is entered.
+Some information can be updated continuously other can be only be changed before initializationMode is entered.

 **separator [char]**